jnalanko/VOMM/README.md

 References
 ------------

-This code is based on the following paper:
+The details of this code are described in the following paper, which you are encouraged to cite if you use the tool:

 * F. Cunial, J. Alanko, and D. Belazzougui (2018).
 A framework for space-efficient variable-order Markov models. bioRxiv 443101; doi: https://doi.org/10.1101/443101

-Please cite the paper if you use the code.

 Requirements